jbeard4/scion-shell/README.md

 When invoking from a tty, stdin is the shell, so it can work as a simple SCXML interpreter shell.

-scion-dev can also make the SCION interpreter available over the network using netcat.
+scion-shell can also make the SCION interpreter available over the network using netcat.

     netcat -l 8000 |  node scion-shell.js node_modules/scion/test/scxml-test-framework/test/basic/basic1.scxml